HanNoru/Flame_position/README.md

 # Flame_position
-read several images, and figure out where the flame is, and make it to a graph.
+read several images, and figure out where the flame is, and make it to a graph. with python

 In my research i took several pictures of flame with Ch-filtered camera.
 And the pictures are whiteblack.